Please complete the GT Surveys under Links on the right hand side of this page. Thank you!

 Additionally, formal identification for students in grades 4 - 12 begins in the fall of the 4th grade year and is also ongoing throughout a student's education.
 According to regulation, students can be identified in any of the following areas: General Intellect, Specific Aptitude in math, science, language arts, and/or social studies, Creativity, Psychosocial/Leadership, or Visual/Performing Arts.

 The district GT Committee deals with grievances and program evaluation.
-Those on the committee are: Patrick Crawley, Nathalie Vincent, Lisa Perdue, Kelli Booher, Tabatha Moons, Jason Dodson, and Sue-Elise Flowers.
+Those on the committee are: Jerry Hall, Nathalie Vincent, Lisa Perdue, Kelli Booher, Tabatha Moons, Nathan Britt, and Sue-Elise Flowers.
 School level committees deal with placements within each school.
 Those on the elementary, middle and high school placement committees are the principal, counselor, classroom teachers a special education teacher, other appropriate instructional school personnel, as well as the GT Coordinator.

 Sue-Elise Flowers, GT Coordinator & Resource Teacher